 1.1.M.20 Maximum PPL period, maximum PPL period start day, maximum PPL period end day

-A determination that PLP is payable to a person for a child must specify in the determination the period for which PLP is payable.
+A determination that PLP is payable to a person in relation to a maximum PPL period for a child must specify in the determination the period for which PLP is payable.
 This period is the person's 'PPL period' (1.1.P.200).
 The person's PPL period must be the same as, or within, the maximum PPL period for the child.

 The 'maximum PPL period' for the child is established only by a primary claim in which the claimant must nominate a start date from which amounts of PLP may potentially be available to the primary, and, if applicable, subsequent secondary or tertiary, claimants.